Houyi and Chang'e - the Goddess of the Moon

 When Houyi reunited with Chang’e, she was thrilled over his success.
 Yet while her husband was resting from his journey, she could not resist peeking at the elixir he brought back.
 Her eagerness to become immortal tempted her into drinking the entire potion.
 Before long, she felt her limbs grow weightless, and she began to float into the sky against her will.

 As a banished deity, she could no longer return to heaven.
 Earth was now beyond her grasp as well.
-With nowhere else to go, Chang’e drifted to the desolate moon, where she spent the rest of her days in a lonely palace.
-She wept bitterly for her husband Houyi, who was condemned to live the rest of his days on earth as a common man.
+With nowhere else to go, Chang’e drifted to the desolate Moon, where she spent the rest of her days in a lonely palace accompanied by a white rabit.
+She wept bitterly for her husband Houyi, who was condemned to live the rest of his days on Earth as a common man.